 Determine the maximum time between continuing calibration verifications for the specific field temperature measurement device based on instrument stability.

-Verify the field measurement device against the standard NIST-traceable thermometer as in section 2.2.2 above.
+Verify the field measurement device, in the “read” or “run” mode, against the standard NIST-traceable thermometer as in section 2.2.2 above.

 Refer to additional calibration requirements in FT 1000, section 2.2.
+Sample readings must be chronologically and quantitatively bracketed by verifications.

 More frequent calibration verifications may be required for discharge permit compliance measurements or other regulatory requirements.